madrilene/eleventy-excellent/readme.md

 - Edit your preferences (colors, fluid text sizes etc.) in `src/assets/design-tokens`.
 - Optional: set your (favicon) icons in `src/assets/images/favicon`.
 - Optional: rename `.env-sample` to `.env` and set custom URL for local development.
+- Optional: Change fonts.
+This starter uses three fonts, Red Hat Display, Inter and Roboto Mono.
+You can add or delete fonts in `src/assets/fonts`.
+I recommend creating font subsets for performance, for example using the [Fontsquirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator).
+Next, edit `src/assets/css/global/fonts.css`.
+Add your new font aliases in `src/assets/design-tokens/fonts.json`.
+Finally, in `src/_layouts/base.njk` edit the font preloads.
+Roboto mono is only used for code blocks.
+It's preload is set directly in the post layout: `src/_layouts/post.njk`.

 ## Deploy directly to Netlify